 MIKE FUCITO - Harvard University

 After being named Ivy League Rookie of the Year in 2004, Fucito went on to be a two-time All American (2007, 2008), a three-time All-Ivy League First Team selection (2006, 2007, 2008) and a two-time Academic All-Ivy First Team selection (2007, 2008).
 As a senior, he co-captained the men's soccer team.
 The Westford, Mass. native was also the 2009 recipient of the William J. Bingham Award which is given annually to the male member of the graduating class, who through integrity, courage, leadership, and ability on the athletic fields, has best served the high purpose of Harvard; typically, the "Top Male Athlete".

 In 2009, Fucito was drafted by the Seattle Sounders and played Major League Soccer for seven years before retiring to pursue his passion for golf.
 During his professional soccer career, he also contributed on the rosters for the Montreal Impact, Portland Timbers, and San Jose Earthquakes. more>>

 KEN BOVELL – Massachusetts Institute of Technology (MIT)

-Kim Wyant is in her first season as Head Coach of the New York University men's soccer program after spending four years as an assistant on the NYU women's soccer coaching staff.
-During that span, she helped the squad post an overall 42-27-6 (.600) record, including a NCAA Tournament appearance in 2014.
+Kim Wyant is in her fourth season as Head Coach of the New York University men's soccer program after spending the previous four years as an assistant on the NYU women's soccer coaching staff.
+Wyant led the squad to a 12-4-3 overall record during the 2018 season and advanced to the second round of the NCAA tournament.

 CAM OMSBERG – Northeastern University